M3XH4/M3XH4/README.md

 ## ✨ | About Me:

-<p align="left"> Hello!
+<p align="justify"> Hello!
 I'm Sean, also known as M3XH4, a student with a profound passion for technology and an unyielding curiosity for continuous learning.
 My journey into the world of technology started with a simple fascination for understanding how things work, from the smallest lines of code to the most complex methods.
 As time passed, this fascination turned into a passion for developing innovative solutions and pushing the boundaries of what technology can achieve.</p>

 ### 📫 | Connect With Me: